MiyuHmt/cheatsheet/networks.md

 But a default gateway cannot be assigned to the service-port interface.

 The default gateway cannot be assigned to the service-port interface.

+## Internet Protocol (IP)

+The Internet Protocol is the method or protocol by which data is sent from one computer to another on the internet.

+Each computer (known as a host) on the internet has at least one IP address that uniquely identifies it from all other computers on the internet.

+IP by itself is something like the postal system.

+Most networks combine IP with a higher-level protocol called TCP

+## Address classes

+Internet Protocol hierarchy contains several classes of IP Addresses.

+To be used efficiently in various situations as per the requirement of hosts per networks.

+The IPv4 addressing system is divided into five classes of IP addresses.

+All the five classes are identified by the first octet of IP address